New Zealand 2-3 England: The story of a sensational ODI series

 By Sunshine Golf Cricket

-With their seven-wicket win in the fifth ODI against New Zealand, England claimed a sixth ODI series win on the spin.
+With their seven-wicket win in the fifth ODI against New Zealand, England claimed a sixth ODI series win on the spin that would move them top of the ICC rankings.

 The teams headed into the decider at Christchurch all square at 2-2 after another thrilling one-day series - back in 2015, the sides could barely be separated in one of the greatest ODI series ever, though it was England who ultimately took the honours that time too, as Jos Buttler's unbeaten 83 fired England to a 3-2 triumph.